t2care/changelog/README.md

 This is the fork of https://github.com/mikepenz/release-changelog-builder-action.
 Branch `develop`.
-The goal is to support Gitea by default with our config by default
+The goal is to support Gitea and our URL by default

 <p align="center">
     ... a GitHub action that builds your release notes / changelog fast simple and exactly the way you want.